-Welcome to the one week Ayurveda Introductory course
+Welcome to the one week Ayurveda Introductory course Nepal, Kathmandu

-This Ayurveda Introductory Course provides us the ample knowledge about the basic principle provides us the tools to evaluate our body-mind health and proper dietary modifications according to it.
+This yoga and Ayurveda Introductory Course provides us the ample knowledge about the basic principle provides us the tools to evaluate our body-mind health and proper dietary modifications according to it.
 This course is helpful to detox and refresh the body and mind in peaceful and spiritual environment.

 Ayurveda is a Sanskrit term containing two terms i.e. Ayur (life) & Veda (science).
 Hence, Ayurveda is the science of life.
 Ayurveda teaches us to live healthily and happily.
 It is an ancient science that has become very popular in recent days for its harmless and effective removing treatment system straight from the root.
 Ayurveda believes that every person has a specific body-mind constitution so the diet and lifestyle we follow should fit our constitution.
 The herbs should also be selected in the same way so to harmonize the body’s energies (Doshas).